barbarer/py4e-int/_sources/02-variables/Exercises.rst

   :feedback_a: Try again, this is the answer for 15 // 12.
   :feedback_b: Try again, this is the answer for 15 / 12.
   :feedback_c: Try running this in your python interpreter.
-  :feedback_d: Correct! % is the operator for calculating the remainder.
+  :feedback_d: % is the operator for calculating the remainder.

   The equation 15 % 12 equals?